Wednesday, November 26, 2008

 Both Isaiah and my Dad were sick!
 Isaiah was having issues sleeping, irritability, and with his speech (which was really bad).
 My Dad had problems with dizziness, feeling faint, feeling too cold, along with a few other things.

-on Saturday, but he couldn't because he was so sick.
+My Dad was vomitting and was beyond pale - he was grayish-blue!
+I almost called the ambulance on Saturday for my Dad.
+He was trying to help my brother on Saturday, but he couldn't because he was so sick.
 When he came home, he fell asleep in the chair.
 He didn't drink much and didn't feel like eating anything.
 His voice became so hoarse and he was ice-cold to the touch.
 I was really worried about him.
 After a good nap with a couple of warm blankets, his color improved and he started to act a little better.
 He still wasn't feeling all that great on Sunday, so he just rested all day.

-several times to repeat this before I figured out what he was saying) and when he wanted a drink (he normally says, "dwink puh-wees") he just kept saying, "ging ging."
+At the same time, Isaiah was having his issues.
+Since his speech was so bad, along with horrible mood swings and telling me that cars had crashed into the house, I wasn't sure if he needed to go to the hospital as well.
+His speech went from clear to extremely slurred.
+His "helicopter" changed to a very slurred "hel-i-hop-a-hopper" (I had to ask him several times to repeat this before I figured out what he was saying) and when he wanted a drink (he normally says, "dwink puh-wees") he just kept saying, "ging ging."
 Along with that, Isaiah's rash started spreading.
 The stuff on his feet grew and turned bright red.
 The stuff on his legs did the same and new patches appeared.
 The rash around his mouth was bright red and spread to his cheeks and forehead.
 He even had a rash on his tush (and the purple scars from one of the rashes turned red as well).
 Even on Sunday, Isaiah's speech wasn't that great.
 It was almost like he regressed - he was babbling incoherently.
 His speech is a lot better - yesterday was better than Sunday and today better than yesterday.
 He's still not himself, but he's getting there.

 Anyway, on to the article.
 It's scary how much this sounds like Isaiah.
 I feel bad for this little guy.
 It's always nice to be able to identify with someone, though I would never wish this disease on anybody.
 I wonder if she knows about mastokids.org and their mom-to-mom program??? =0) Hmmmm, maybe I should e-mail the columnist. . . =0) Oh, yeh . . .
 I should point out that 1) Isaiah's rash does not look like this little guy's rash, though it does sometimes look like a bunch of bug bites (this little guy has UP), 2) The person I got this article from didn't like it, and 3) I can understand the mom's paranoia. =0) Another thing that differs is that this child can eat more than Isaiah can and Isaiah has also had to use the Epi several times.